necrose99/frabjous/README.md

 Bitcoin donations are welcome: **`18RsspfceUbXEqgzx29DuZYafZVDgM4F4g`**

 ## Requests and Issues
-I do accept requests for new packages, but I do not promise to deliver, especially if the complexity of the package are far cry from my knowledge level.
+Yes, I do accept requests for new packages, but I do not promise to deliver, especially if the complexity of the package are far cry from my knowledge level.
 Bugs should always be filed in [github issues site](https://github.com/csmk/frabjous/issues).

 ## Contributing
 Contributions are welcome.
 Fork and create a pull request.